 Teaching Empathy to Build a Strong Classroom Community

 Your classroom is a community.
-Helping build healthy social-emotional skills in your students will benefit your class, as well as future classrooms.
+Helping your students develop healthy social-emotional skills will benefit not only your current class but also future classrooms.
 Classes cannot function well if classroom community standards aren’t discussed and encouraged.
 You will build a strong classroom community by doing these things often:

-- Modeling – Model good behavior for your students.
+- Modeling – Set a good example for your students.
 Your attitude, demeanor, language, and expressions will be the defining attitude that your children copy.
 Make choices in how you lead your students that encourage empathy and social awareness.

 - Listen Actively – Listen to your students when they express themselves.
-Explicitly teach them how it looks to be an active listener.
+Explicitly teach them how to be an active listener.
 Describe how your whole body expresses attentiveness when you actively listen to someone who is speaking.
-Classroom meetings are the best place to practice these skills.
-Also, an activity that helps practice listening skills are these listening mats.
+Classroom meetings are the ideal setting for practicing these skills.
+Also, an activity that helps practice listening skills is these listening mats.

 - Teach Explicitly – Take the time to teach these skills to your students.
-Even 15 minutes once per week is enough to make a huge difference in your classroom!
-Cover the topics of how our feelings and behaviors affect others, and developing and displaying empathy.
+Even 15 minutes, once a week, can make a massive difference in your classroom!
+Cover the topics of how our feelings and behaviors affect others, and how to develop and display empathy.

 Teaching Empathy as a Leadership Skill

-- Teach point of view – It’s important that students learn the necessary social skill of understanding point of view.
-They don’t always have to accept others’ point of view, but they should understand that not everyone sees things the way they do and that they should respect that.
-Compassion and understanding is a skill that good leaders have learned and put into practice, and you can instill those traits in your students.
-By understanding the fact that everyone sees things differently, acceptance and tolerance are improved, and classroom relationships can flourish.
+- Teach point of view – Students must develop the necessary social skills of understanding different perspectives.
+They don’t always have to accept others’ points of view, but they should be aware that not everyone sees things the same way and should respect that.
+Compassion and understanding are skills that good leaders have learned and put into practice; you can instill these traits in your students.
+By understanding that everyone sees things differently, acceptance and tolerance are enhanced, and classroom relationships can flourish.

-- Leadership requires empathy – You’re teaching your children to be leaders, thinkers, and to be socially responsible.
+- Leadership requires empathy – you’re teaching your children to be leaders, thinkers, and socially responsible individuals.
 To lead effectively, you yourself must model empathy with the children under your guidance.
 They, in turn, will practice empathy in their own moments of leadership within your classroom.
 Hopefully, they will adopt the trait for use in future relationships as well.

 Lessons for Teaching Empathy